intel/ai-reference-models/models_v2/pytorch/resnet50v1_5/training/gpu/CONTAINER_MULTI_NODE.md

 ## Multi-Node Setup

-Refer to instructions provided [here](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/pytorch-distributed#setup-ssh) to configure SSH keys on worker and launcher nodes.
+Refer to [instructions](https://github.com/intel/ai-containers/tree/main/preset/deep-learning/demo/pytorch-distributed#setup-ssh) provided to configure SSH keys on worker and launcher nodes.
 This step ensures the launcher node has password-less access to the worker node(s).

 Create a `hostfile.txt` that needs to contain the hostnames/ IP addresses of the laucher and worker node(s).